 - Emotional understanding: Growth also requires the ability to express, manage, and understand emotions.

-The actualizing tendency has a number of important characteristics.
+The actualizing tendency has several important characteristics.
 These include:

-- Individual and universal: The tendency is individual because it is influenced by each person’s unique genetics.
+- Individual and universal: The tendency is individual because each person’s unique genetics influences it.
 Because it is inherently biological, it is also universal.
 Genetics and environmental factors play a role, as well as the interaction between the forces of nature and nurture.

 - Holistic: The actualizing tendency affects all aspects of each person and their development and growth throughout life.